Pilex1/Pilex1.github.io/_visualizations/cellular/langtons-ant.md

 {% include youtube-video.html src="https://www.youtube.com/embed/W9aLjrx5CuE" %}

+Just as a side note, there is a slight technicality here.
+In typical colour space, a value of 0 would correspond to black, and 255 would correspond to white.
+In our colouring scehem it's reversed; 0 corresponds to white and 255 corresponds to black.
+You need to take care of this in the implementation details otherwise the image colours would appear inverted.

-This is definitely not the most practical way to do encryption and decryption as it takes a long time just to do the encryption and decryption process.
+Anyways, this is definitely not the most practical way to do encryption and decryption as it takes a long time just to do the encryption and decryption process.
 Nonetheless I think it is pretty cool how, given a random looking encrypted image, the ant is able to slowly reconstruct the original image.

 ## References